-Revenue by practice group for the years ended December 31, 2021, 2020 and 2019 is provided in the table below (in thousands) along with a discussion of certain external relationships and regulatory factors that currently impact those segments.
+Revenue by practice group for the years ended December 31, 2022, 2021 and 2020 is provided in the table below (in thousands) along with a discussion of certain external relationships and regulatory factors that currently impact those segments.

-Year End Dece ember 31, · 2021 2020 2019 Financial Services \$ 734,026 66.4 % \$ 629,778 65.3 % \$ 616,567 65.0 % Benefits and Insurance Services 332,323 30.1 % 297,758 30.9 % 296,228 31.2 % National Practices 38,576 3.5 % 36,361 3.8 % 35,629 3.8 % Total CBIZ revenue \$ 1,104,925 100.0 % \$ 963,897 100.0 % \$ 948,424 100.0 %
+Year End Dece mber 31, · · 2022 2021 2020 Financial Services \$ 1,010,068 71.5 % \$ 734,026 66.4 % \$ 629,778 65.3 % Benefits and Insurance Services 358,007 25.4 % 332,323 30.1 % 297,758 30.9 % National Practices 43,904 3.1 % 38,576 3.5 % 36,361 3.8 % Total CBIZ revenue \$ 1,411,979 100.0 % \$ 1,104,925 100.0 % \$ 963,897 100.0 %

-Our revenue growth model includes three components; internal organic growth, cross-serving additional services to our existing clients, and strategic acquisitions.
+Our revenue growth model includes three components: internal organic growth, cross-serving additional services to our existing clients, and strategic acquisitions.

 - We capitalize on organic growth opportunities by creating value for our clients to help them achieve their goals, take advantage of their greatest opportunities or address their biggest challenges.
 We focus on building long-term relationships with our clients.
 We do this by offering our clients a personalized service experience that is backed by national resources.
-This approach enables our clients to access a breadth of services locally and depth of expertise typically not available through smaller, regional professional services providers but with a more tailored client experience than what is delivered by many national firms.
+This approach enables our clients to access a breadth of services and depth of expertise typically not available through smaller, regional professional services providers but with a more tailored client experience than what is delivered by many national firms.
 Our ability to coordinate services and offer more comprehensive solutions enables us to provide additional value to our clients. - Cross-serving provides us with the opportunity to offer and deliver multiple services to our existing clients.
-Cross-serving opportunities are identified by our professionals as they provide services to our existing clients.
+Cross-serving opportunities are identified by our professionals and then through internal coordination, we can offer a more comprehensive solution that may engage different business service lines.
 Being our clients' preferred partner allows us the opportunity to respond to our clients' needs with diverse and integrated services and solutions. - From the time of our founding, we have pursued growth through strategic acquisitions.
-We seek to acquire businesses that strengthen our existing service offerings, to add new services or specialties, enhance our expertise or expand capacity to better serve our clients and enter into or expand in desirable geographies and growing markets.
-Using clear criteria, we seek to identify, cultivate and pursue acquisitions that will make us a stronger company and position us for future growth.
-We prioritize positive market reputation, shared values and alignment of culture, commitment to exceptional client service, and strong leadership.
-In 2021, we completed six business acquisitions and purchased one client list.
+We pursue acquisitions to enter attractive geographic markets, strengthen our presence in an existing market, add services or deepen our expertise for our existing offerings, expand into higher growth industries and services niches and access top talent.
+Using clear criteria, we seek to identify, cultivate and pursue acquisitions of the most highly regarded, best in class financial, insurance, and advisory firms that demonstrate a desire for a greater national platform and enhanced client service capabilities, possess strong leadership, positive market reputation, cultural fit, commitment to exceptional client service, and a client base with cross-serving potential.
+In 2022, we completed two business acquisitions.
 From time to time, we divest, through sale or closure, business operations that do not contribute to our long-term objectives for growth or are not critical to our service offerings or markets.
-In 2021, we sold one business in the Benefits and Insurance Services practice group.
+In 2022, we sold a small book of business in the Benefits and Insurance Services practice group.
 For further discussion regarding acquisitions and divestitures, refer to Note 18, Business Combinations, to the accompanying consolidated financial statements.